pablo-reyes8/a2k-style-transfer/README.md

 ```

 ## License
 This project is distributed under the [MIT License](LICENSE).
-Feel free to use it in research or production with attribution.
+Feel free to use it in research or production or reproduction with attribution.